telerik/blazor-docs/getting-started/repl/intergration.md

 The `Share to Telerik REPL for Blazor` command can be accessed as follows:

-#### Visual Studio (you can get the extension [here](https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikBlazorVSExtensions)):
+### Visual Studio

+Get the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikBlazorVSExtensions).

-* Context Menu option - select a section that you want to share, right click on it to open the context menu and click "Share to Telerik REPL for Blazor" option.
+Access the command through the Context Menu - select a section that you want to share, right click on it to open the context menu and click "Share to Telerik REPL for Blazor" option.

 ![VS - Share to Telerik REPL for Blazor](../images/vs-extension-share-to-repl.png)

-#### Visual Studio Code (you can get the extension [here](https://marketplace.visualstudio.com/items?itemName=TelerikInc.blazortemplatewizard)):
+### Visual Studio Code

+Get the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TelerikInc.blazortemplatewizard).
+Access the command using one of the following:

 * Context Menu option - select a section that you want to share, right click on it to open the context menu and click "Share to Telerik REPL for Blazor" option.`